Markestic

 1.8.
 The Parties mutually acknowledge and accept electronic communications as being in writing.

 1.9.
-Subsequent assignment requests not included in the Individual Assignment, which go beyond those contained therein, shall be considered as new Individual Assignments, which the Client shall be entitled to order and the Agency shall be entitled to accept and execute as set out in the previous paragraphs.
+Subsequent orders not included in the Individual Orders, which go beyond those contained therein, shall be considered as new Individual Order, which the Client shall be entitled to order and the Agency shall be entitled to accept and execute as set out in the previous paragraphs.

 1.10.
 Individual Orders are governed by the provisions of the Framework Agreement, unless they contain a different provision to the provisions of the Framework Agreement.